-- Amount of current required to charge the connected load
+1. Amount of current required to charge the connected load

 - If the load charging using the solar battery consumes too much current than that flowing into the battery, then the solar battery will be discharging.

-- Time of the day
+2. Time of the day

 Although the solar panel is left connected to the battery at all times, it does not charge at night.
 So, when you are using the solar battery at night, the battery will not be charging.

-- Weather condition
+3. Weather condition

 The weather conditions determine the flow of current to the solar battery.
 During winter, little or no solar energy is harvested.
 When you use the solar battery, it discharges despite being connected to the solar panel.

-- Type of battery
+4. Type of battery

 Flooded lead-acid batteries are master of charging when being in use.
 Most solar batteries overcharge and overheat when they are charging and charging other appliances.
-Flooded lead-acid batteries are mostly 12V and can withstand large current flowing in and out of the battery.
+Flooded lead-acid batteries are mostly 12V and can withstand large currents flowing in and out of the battery.
 However, the lifespan will gradually decrease over time.
 To reduce this effect, invest in a high quality solar battery maintainer.

-- Solar charger controllers
+5. Solar charger controllers

-Presence of external solar battery controllers like solar battery tenders and solar batter trickle affects how the battery charges.
+The presence of external solar battery controllers like solar battery tenders and solar batter trickle affects how the battery charges.

 - A solar battery trickle will improve the charging rate of the solar battery while preventing total discharge.

 - A solar battery tender improves the rate of charging of the battery.
 It prevents the battery from overcharging.
-You can also check the level of battery charge to know if its charging or discharging.
+You can also check the level of battery charge to know if it’s charging or discharging.

 - The rate of discharge of the battery will increase.